 Metallic mode is not just for materials which are supposed to look metallic!
 This mode is known as Metallic because of the way you have control over how metallic or non-metallic a surface is.

 The Metallic Property of a material determines how “metal-like” the surface is.
 When a surface is more metallic, it reflects the environment more and its albedo colour becomes less visible.
 At full metallic level, the surface colour is entirely driven by reflections from the environment.
 When a surface is less metallic, its albedo colour is more clear and any surface reflections are visible on top of the surface colour, rather than obscuring it.

 By default, with no texture assigned, the Metallic and Smoothness Properties are controlled by a slider each.
 This is enough for some materials.
 However if your model’s surface has areas with a mixture of surface types in the albedo texture, you can use a texture map to control how the metallic and smoothness levels vary across the surface of the material.
 For instance if your texture contains a character’s clothing including some metal buckles and zips.
 You would want the buckles and zips to have a higher Metallic value than the fabric of the clothes.
 To achieve this, instead of using a single slider value, a texture map can be assigned which contains lighter pixelThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

 See in Glossary colours in the areas of the buckles and zips, and darker values for the fabric.

-In this example, a Metal/Smoothness texture map has been assigned.
-The buckle now has a high metallic value and responds to light accordingly.
-The leather straps are shinier than the leather body of the box, however they have a low “Metallic” value, so it appears to be shiny non-metal surface.
+In this example, a Metallic/Smoothness texture map has been assigned.
+The buckle now has a high Metallic value and responds to light accordingly.
+The leather straps are shinier than the leather body of the box, however they have a low Metallic value, so it appears to be a shiny non-metal surface.
 The black and white map on the far right shows the lighter areas for metal, and mid to low greys for the leather.